chencfccf/chencfccf.github.io/index.md

 # Biography
-I will join the State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, Chinese Academy of Sciences (CASIA) as an Assistant Professor in July 2024.
-I received my PhD from the University of Science and Technology of China (USTC) and CASIA in June 2024.
+I will join the State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, Chinese Academy of Sciences (CASIA) as an assistant professor in July 2024.
+I received my Ph.D. from USTC and CASIA in June 2024.
 My PhD supervisor is Prof. Changsheng Xu (IEEE Fellow, ACM Distinguished Scientist).
-Before that, I obtained a Bachelor in telecommunication engineering from the Beijing University of Posts and Telecommunications (BUPT) in June 2019.
+Before that, I obtained a Bachelor in telecommunication engineering from BUPT in June 2019.

 <!-- * **Note: Actively seeking for either Ph.D. or industrial opportunities starting from 2022 Fall.By the way, I was a member of a special class in BUPT, which was composed of 38 top GPA students transfered from other majors.
 In the year of 2017, this class was officially named as the **Elite Class**.** -->

 # Research Interests

-* **Graph Neural Network**
 * **Multimedia Computing**
-* **Few-shot Computer Vision**
+* **Few-shot Computer Vision*
+* **Incremental Learning**

 <!-- # Educations